 From Cle Tile’s Instagram

 Looking for a cheaper alternative?
 Check Wayfair, Home Depot and other big box home stores.
-Home Depot sells a handmade subway tile I find intriguing.
-The reviews are great and the price is a happy medium!
+Home Depot sells a handmade subway tile that is intriguing.
+The reviews are great and the price is a happy medium.

-Vertical Stacking (looks the most dramatic in spaces where the tile goes up to the ceiling, as opposed to say, under cabinetry in a kitchen):
+Vertical Stacking (looks the most dramatic in spaces where the tile goes up to the ceiling, as opposed to say, a small under cabinetry space):

 Talk about a good alternative!
 This glass subway tile looks so beachy and fresh to me.
 If you love coastal decor, consider using glass subway tile.

-I didn’t end up going this route, but I took a photo of this glass tile focal wall to my tile design meeting.
+I didn’t end up going with glass subway tile, but I brought a photo of this glass tile focal wall to my tile design meeting.
 This shower speaks to me!